 Well, your users think the same way.
 If you want to reduce the bounce rate, making your site readable on all devices is a must.
 The text needs to be on point as well as the design.
 Working together these two can cause a great impression, contributing to the overall user experience, reducing your bounce rate.

 As a key SEO strategy, we could not leave A/B testing out of this one.
-A/B testing is a very effective strategy when it comes to see what works and whatnot.
-When using this strategy you should run tho separate campaigns where is see witch one as the lowest bounce rate and the highest conversion rate, based on that you choose one the offers and optimize it at most.
+A/B testing is a very effective strategy when it comes to see what works and what don’t.
+When using this strategy you should run two separate campaigns where you can see which one as the lowest bounce rate and the highest conversion rate.
+This based on that you choose one the offers and optimize it at most.

 To A/B test at your best, we advise you to check you this article, here you can learn the basics as well as the tools that you need so that tour a/b test is as effective as possible.